sogaiu/janet-totp/juat/README.md

 There are a few ways `janet-usages-as-tests` can be used with some target project.

-### Copying In-Place

-0. Clone this repository somewhere.

-1. Copy just the subdirectory named `janet-usages-as-tests` of the cloned repository as a subdirectory of a target project.

-2. Copy or move the included `make-and-run-juat-tests.janet` file into the `test` directory of the target project.

-3. Edit `make-and-run-juat-tests.janet` to specify files and/or
-   directories that are the target of usages to be treated as tests.

-Note, most sample repositories listed above (except for `jaylib-wasm-demo` and `simple-peg-tracer`) use this method of setup.
+The basic idea in each case is to put an appropriate `.janet` file in the `test` subdirectory of the target project so that it is executed when `jpm test` is invoked.

+The aforementioned `.janet` file is a launching script for code in `janet-usages-as-tests` and should also be edited to contain names of files and directories in which to search for usages to convert into tests.

+Some directories are skipped in this process of searching for usages (to turn into tests), including:

+* `.git` directories
+* directories containing a file named `.gitrepo`

 ### Git Subrepo